-^{152.} The following countries have been notified by the Government of India as "reciprocating terri- tories" - United Kingdom, Singapore, Bangladesh, UAE, Malaysia, Trinidad & Tobago, New Zealand, the Cook Islands (including Niue) and the Trust Territories of Western Samoa, Hong Kong, Papua and New Guinea, Fiji.
-Aden.
+^{122.} The following countries have been notified by the Government of India as "reciprocating terri-tories" - United Kingdom, Singapore, Bangladesh, UAE, Malaysia, Trinidad & Tobago, New Zealand, the Cook Islands (including Niue) and the Trust Territories of Western Samoa, Hong Kong, Papua and New Guinea, Fiji, Aden.

 The courts may refuse execution of a foreign judgment in India on the grounds mentioned above.
 Further the claims may be barred under limitation.
-The Supreme Court has recently held that the limitation law of the country where the decree was rendered would be applied even in the country where the decree is sought to be executed.
-153
+The Supreme Court has recently held that the limitation law of the country where the decree was rendered would be applied even in the country where the decree is sought to be executed.123

 IX.
-An Overview of Insolvency and Bankruptcy
+Insolvency and Bankruptcy

-The Insolvency and Bankruptcy Code, 2016, ("Bankruptcy Code/Code"), which came into effect on December 15, 2016, is a welcome overhaul of the erstwhile fragmented and time-consuming bankruptcy regime in India.
+The Insolvency and Bankruptcy Code, 2016, ("Bankruptcy Code/Code"), which came into effect on December 15, 2016, is a welcome overhaul of the erstwhile fragmented and timeconsuming bankruptcy regime in India.
 The Bankruptcy Code is a comprehensive insolvency legislation as it consolidates the existing laws relating to insolvency of companies, limited liability entities (including limited liability partnerships), unlimited liability partnerships, and individuals into a single legislation.
-Some of its most noteworthy features are discussed below.
+Some of its most noteworthy features are:

-A. Time-Bound Resolution

-The Code created time-bound processes for insolvency resolution - as per its provisions, every insolvency resolution process must be concluded within 180 days of commencement of the insolvency resolution process, which was extendable by another 90 days in case of delay.
+- Time-Bound Resolution: The Code created time-bound processes for insolvency resolution - as per its provisions, every insolvency resolution process must be concluded within 180 days of commencement of the insolvency resolution process, which was extendable by another 90 days in case of delay.
 However, the Insolvency and Bankruptcy (Amendment) Act, 2019, which was notified on August 16, 2019, has amended this timeline.
 The insolvency resolution process must now be completed within 330 days of its commencement, including the time taken in legal proceedings in relation to such resolution process.
 Pending insolvency resolution processes which have not been completed within the period of 330 days must be completed within a period of 90 days from the commencement of the Insolvency and Bankruptcy (Amendment) Act, 2019.
-The time-bound nature of the resolution process marks the onset of a monumental change in the corporate insolvency regime, and has renewed faith amongst investors, both nationally and internationally.
+The time-bound nature of the resolution process marks the onset of a monumental change in the corporate insolvency regime, and has renewed faith amongst investors, both nationally and internationally. - Streamlined Processes: The resolution processes are conducted by licensed Insolvency Resolution Professionals ("IRPs"); and the specialised National Company Law Tribunal adjudicates insolvency resolution for corporate entities.
+The Code establishes a specialised Insolvency and Bankruptcy Board of India which is responsible for the regulation of various aspects of insolvency and bankruptcy, including issuing and formulating regulations, and regulation of insolvency professionals.
+Specific Information Utilities have been established which collect, collate and disseminate financial information related to debtors.